-A student project in this pathway might focus on start-ups, small/medium/large business, business design, intrapreneurship, social innovation, accounting, bookkeeping, taxation, marketing & sales, manufacturing & distribution, portfolio management, risk management, financial markets, product/app/web design, fintech/edtech/biotech, & more.
-For example, a student in this pathway might choose to do one of the following:
+A student project might focus on start-ups, small/ medium/ large business, business design, intrapreneurship, social innovation, accounting, bookkeeping, taxation, marketing and sales, manufacturing and distribution, product/ app/ web design, fintech/ edtech/biotech, and more.
+For example, a student might design a project such as:

-- Use canvas to design, test, and refine a new business idea and develop a series of prototypes of the product, service, or system. - In addition to studying and researching how investing works, develop and manage a mock portfolio, and lead a workshop on investing to other Northwood students who are interested in developing their own portfolios/investing. - Create a documentary on the most inspiring social innovations and their impact on the world and upload the video to YouTube.
+- Use the business canvas to design, test, and refine a new business idea and develop a series of prototypes of the product, service, or system. - Create a documentary on the most inspiring social innovations and their impact on the world and upload the video to YouTube.